How to check the battery level on your Fitbit

 When your Fitbit is critically low, the red battery icon flashes on and off or shows the exclamation symbol.

-At that point, it’s critical you charge your Fitbit right away.
+At that point, you must charge your Fitbit right away.
 Otherwise, the battery drains completely and zeros out, turning your Fitbit off.
 In that case, you may lose data.

 If your battery has less than 25% of its total capacity remaining, it can no longer connect to WiFi to conserve the remaining battery power.